slott56/Stingray-Reader/source/workbook/csv.rst

 ..  py:class:: CSV_Workbook

+    Extract sheets, rows and cells from a CSV file.

-We're wrapping the :py:func:`csv.reader`.
-We need to create proper :py:class:`cell.TextCell` instances instead of the default string values that :py:mod:`csv` normally creates.
+    A wrapper for :py:func:`csv.reader`.
+This will create proper :py:class:`cell.TextCell` instances instead of the default string values that :py:mod:`csv` normally creates.

+    There's only a single sheet and it matches the filename.

 ::